Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits operating a drone to capture visual images, sound recordings, or other impressions of a person engaging in private, personal, or familial activity without consent.
-Creates both physical invasion (trespassing into airspace) and constructive invasion (using visual/auditory enhancing devices including drones) causes of action.
-Applies to airspace without requiring the drone to land on property.
+Prohibits operating a drone to capture visual images, sound recordings, or other impressions of a person engaging in private, personal, or familial activity on private property without consent.
+Covers both physical trespass onto land and constructive invasion through airspace without landing.
+Applies to drones hovering over private yards, pools, patios, or through windows.

 View source